 - Represent you at trial if we cannot reach a fair out-of-court settlement

 When you get injured in a car accident, your attorney must prove what happened and who bears fault.
-Contact Minner Vines Moncus Injury Lawyers to learn how an experienced Lexington car accident attorney can help you with your personal injury claim.
+Contact Minner Vines Injury Lawyers, PLLC to learn how an experienced Lexington car accident attorney can help you with your personal injury claim.

 What Are Common Car Accident Scenarios, and Why Do They Happen?